desech/studio-react/README.md

 ### React attributes/properties

-- Inside Desech Studio there are 2 places where you can add react attributes/properties:
+- Inside Desech Studio you can add react attributes/properties in the Programming properties of both elements and components
-  - when you click on a component
-  - when you click on an html element in the HTML section > Element properties
-- Here you can set any react specific attributes like `tabIndex`, `onClick`, `dangerouslySetInnerHTML`, etc.
+- You can set any react specific attributes like `tabIndex`, `onClick`, `dangerouslySetInnerHTML`, etc.
   - If you set `className` it will be added to the existing classes set by `Desech Studio`
 - To use `if conditions` or `for loops` you need to use `reactIf` or `reactFor`, similar to how angular and vue works:
   - `reactIf` with `users.length > 0` will export this react code: